nebuly-ai/nebulgym/README.md

 ## Benchmarks
 `nebulgym` has just been launched and has been tested on limited use cases.
-Early results are remarkably good, and it is expected that `nebulgym` will further reduce training time even more in future releases.
+Early results are remarkably good, and it is expected that `nebulgym` will further reduce training time in future releases.
 At the same time, it is expected that nebulgym may fail in untested cases and provide different results, perhaps greater or worse than those shown below.

-We tested test has been run on the custom model presented in over 10 epochs and with a batch size of 8.
+We tested nebulgym on the custom model that you can find in the <a href="#nebulgym-use-case">example section</a>.
+The test consists in a training over 10 epochs and a batch size of 8.

 Below are the training times in seconds before `nebulgym` optimization and after its acceleration, and the speedup, which is calculated as the response time of the unoptimized model divided by the response time of the accelerated model.